inbravo/aws-feature-set/README.md

 - Improve performance by avoiding repeated calls to DB
 - Improve latency and throughput for read-heavy applications
 - Can be used for compute intensive data

 ### Memcached
 - All Memcached tooling can be easily ported over

 ### Redis
 - Supports Master / Slave replication and multi-AZ deployment to get redundancy.
 Exam Tips
 - ElastiCache is used if DB is primarily read-heavy and not frequently changing
-- Use Redshift – if application is slow due to constant OLAP transactions on top of OLTP focused DB.
+- Use Redshift – if application is slow due to constant OLAP transactions on top of OLTP focused DB

 ## Aurora
-- Bespoke Database Engine.
+- Bespoke Database Engine
-- It is MySQL compatible.
+- It is MySQL compatible
-- However you can’t download and install on your workstation.
+- However you can’t download and install on your workstation

 ### Performance
 5 times better performance than MySQL.
-At a fraction of cost as compared to Oracle.
+At a fraction of cost as compared to Oracle

 ### Scaling
 - Outset 10 Gb Storage, auto increment of storage
 - No Push button scaling – unlike DynamoDB

 ### Fault Tolerance
 - Maintains 2 copies of your data in at least 3 availability zones.
 This is for the Data only not for the instances that runs the Database.
 - 2 copies lost – no impact on write availability.
 - 3 copies lost – no impact on read availability.
 - Storage is self-healing.

 ### Replicas
 - MySQL Read Replica can be created from the Aurora source DB.(up to 5 of them)
 - Aurora Replicas – up to 15 of them.
 If leader crashes, the replica with the highest tiers becomes the leader.
 While creating replicas, remember to assign different tier levels.
 - Cluster Endpoint vs Individual Endpoint
 No Free Tier usage available.
 Also available only in select regions.
 Takes slightly longer to provision

 ## Exam Tips
 - Why you can’t connect to DB Server from DMZ.
 Check the security group – if it is removed or added
 - Have separate groups for EC2 Instance and RDS Instance.